 You’re probably sick of hearing it.
 We are.
 But we gotta mention security awareness training again.
 Sure, some users will still use weak credentials.
 If you train them, though, at least few more might hop on the cybersecurity bandwagon.
 And that’s a step in the right direction.

 While you’re at it, establish a clear password policy and enforce it (if you don’t already).
 A written policy clarifies your expectations and sets consequences if someone routinely fails to meet them.
-For staff, you might also consider adopting a password manager to make life easier.
+For school staff, you might also consider adopting a password manager to make life easier.

 5. Distributed denial-of-service attacks